 Hair Line Presidential Effects

-President Barack Obama and Republican Nominee Mitt Romney have great heads of hair.
-Unlike many men in their relative age brackets.
-Is this why the polls are so close in this election?
+It can be said that both President Barack Obama and Republican nominee Mitt Romney have great heads of hair on their scalps.
+We are pointing this out because it is not true for all men in their relative age brackets.
+It also leads us to the question…Is their healthy hairlines the reason the polls are so close in this election cycle?

 Back in 2008, we published an article on the psycho-social impact of hair loss and hair restoration on the lives of the public.
 When you take the time to observe the most recent leaders in the White House (such as Obama and Clinton) or candidates for the office (such as Gore and Kerry), an appearance of bushy, thick hair has seemed to be the order of the day.
 There is even true in the case of John McCain – a much older man who made sure to take the necessary steps to style his hair in order to reduce the appearance of thinning hair and even some areas of baldness.

 It might be a series of superficial questions, but they do need to be asked: